 Applicant selects documentation for each measure, uploads it to e-PHAB, and submits it to PHAB

-The system, which accommodates multiple users, allows the health department to work on various parts of documentation submission over a period of time.
-Applicants must submit their documentation to PHAB within 12 months of the date that PHAB provides access to the electronic system for submission of documentation.
+The e-PHAB system, which accommodates multiple users, allows the health department to work on various parts of documentation submission over a period of time.
+Applicants must submit their documentation to PHAB within 12 months of the date that PHAB provides access to the module of the electronic system for submission of documentation.

 4. Site Visit

-Within two weeks following the site visit, the site visit team will develop a site visit report.
-The report will describe: (1) how conformity with each measure was demonstrated, or detail what was missing; (2) areas of excellence or unique promising practices; and (3) opportunities for improvement.
+Following the site visit, the site visit team will develop a site visit report.
+The report will describe:

 5. Accreditation Decision